JuliaDynamics/ChaosThroughBilliards/README.md

  To (locally) reproduce this project, do the following:

 1. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
 2. Open a Julia console and do:
    ```
    julia> using Pkg